Chris Hicks: The Soulful Shredder of Macon

 In short, Chris is a delightful host: part historian, part showman, part musical detective.

-And now Chris carries the torch for the ones who came before, keeps the circle unbroken for the ones who’ve passed on, and opens the door wide for the next ones still to come.
+Chris carries the torch for the ones who came before, keeps the circle unbroken for the ones who’ve passed on, and opens the door wide for the next ones still to come.
+He also holds their songs in his hands, picking up their licks, telling their stories, and making sure the music never stays in one place too long.

 Ideas Keep Knocking

-He’ll tell you he’s done everything he ever dreamed of — yet not nearly enough.
+He’ll tell you he’s done everything he ever dreamed of, yet not nearly enough.
 Because for Chris, the riffs keep buzzing, the ideas keep knocking, and the road will always call him back out again.

 But home will keep him steady while he chases whatever he dreams up next.